-Japan Meteorological Agency, Tokyo (Western North Pacific Ocean from Malay peninsula to 180° E)
+Japan Meteorological Agency, Tokyo (Western North Pacific Ocean from Malay peninsula to 180°)

 Canadian Hurricane Centre, Halifax, Canada (Canadian Atlantic shores)

 The Met Office issues tropical cyclone guidance messages twice per day based on information from its global model forecasts.
 Links to these messages are provided below for information only.
-These are not official tropical cyclone forecasts and therefore should not be used exclusively to make decisions which will affect life or property.
+The guidance messages are not official tropical cyclone forecasts and therefore should not be used exclusively to make decisions which will affect life or property.
 Refer to forecasts issued by one of the RSMCs (above) for official forecast information.
-Also note that the messages are only routinely issued during the stated seasons, although messages are issued out of season if a storm is active or forecast.

-The messages are primarily designed to give an indication of the Met Office global model's forecast track of tropical cyclones, which are known to exhibit some skill.
-Explicit forecasts of maximum wind speed are not given as the model (at its current resolution) cannot resolve the wind field with sufficient detail.
-However, a qualitative indication of forecast wind strength is given based on the model's relative vorticity field (at the 850 hPa level).
+The messages are primarily designed to give an indication of the Met Office global model's forecast track of tropical cyclones.
+A qualitative indication of forecast intensity is given based on the model's prediction of central pressure of the tropical cyclone.

-South Pacific and south-east Indian Season of issue: 1 November to 30 April
+South Pacific and south-east Indian (east of 90°E)